-Harrington House is being launched on the market from 29 June 2012.
+Harrington House is being re launched on the market from 18april 2014.
 Positioned on the outskirts of historic Cromford in the Derbyshire Dales which is on the threshold of the Peak District National Park 1.5km This Derbyshire stone property was built by the owner to a very high standard.
 It snuggles in 2 1/2 acres of garden with stunning views across the Derwent Valley with the Cromford Canal skirting the garden.
 This in turn leads to Arkwright's historic mill.

 In December 2001 the Derwent Valley Mills was inscribed on the World Heritage List..
 High Peak Cycle Trail and access to towpath of Cromford Canal 1km, Carsington Water (tuition and hire available for a variety of pursuits) 5km, Crich Tramway Museum 5km, and a host of historic houses, market towns as well as an abundance of walks, cycle paths, rock climbing,water sports,caving .